krasimir/atomus/README.md

 * `browser.blurred([jQuery object or DOM element])` - fires `blur` event
 * `browser.selected([jQuery object or DOM element])` - fires `click` event.
 Use this while you operate with radio or checkboxes.

 JSDom has some problems with radio and checkboxes selecting.
 That's why we introduced API methods for triggering events.
 For sure you may use `$('#link').trigger('click')` but that's not working properly in some cases.
-So, we recommend using `browser` API dispatching DOM events.
+So, we recommend using `browser` API for dispatching DOM events.

 ## Example